ChessDirSubmit

 Is Chess.com free?

 Chess.com has a free tier.
-Paid plans unlock: Annual plans discounted.
-Free tier includes unlimited play and limited puzzles/lessons..
+Paid plans unlock: Prices shown are annual-billing equivalents (post-Sept 2025 restructure).
+Monthly billing is higher.
+Free tier includes unlimited play, limited puzzles/lessons, and 1 Game Review per day..

 Is ChessKid free?